rodrigofufer/veroma/README.md

 - 💬 Community-driven

 Whether it’s fixing a broken streetlight or proposing a global climate resolution — every voice matters.

 ---

+## 🍪 Cookies

+Veroma uses a lightweight cookie called `veroma_session` to keep you logged in after you authenticate.
+This cookie contains no personal data and expires when you sign out.

+---